 Are you planning a gathering over the spring holidays and events?

 Can you believe it?
 It seemed like just yesterday we were all contemplating our New Year Goals and whammo, here we are 4 months later.
 My goodness time is flying.
 There will plenty of festivities such as Mother’s Day, Graduations, weddings, showers, you name it to start filling up your calendar.
 That is exactly why you need a few easy and delicious breakfast/brunch menus’ in your armory.

 Brunch like a Boss with our Stove Top Parmesan Leek Frittata

 There is nothing more inviting than a leisurely brunch, with endless cups of caffeine, fresh fruit and a slice or 2 of this easy Stove Top Parmesan Leek Frittata to get the party started.
-If you are looking for some other delicious breakfast ideas, be sure to try our Feta Egg Rollups, Healthy Vegan Matcha Pancakes, Blackberry Lemon Drop Biscuits, Top Breakfast and Brunch Recipes, and here is our breakfast category list to get you started.
+If you are looking for some other delicious breakfast ideas, be sure to try our Feta Egg Rollups, Healthy Vegan Matcha Pancakes, Blackberry Lemon Drop Biscuits, Top Breakfast and Brunch Recipes, Italian Scrambled Eggs and here is our breakfast category list to get you started.

 Love eating seasonally

 How about you?
 Currently, leeks, fresh peas, asparagus, artichokes, spinach, radishes, strawberries, swiss chard, ramps and so many others are in season and are at their peak.
 We just happened to have fresh organic leeks in our crisper and frozen peas around but really feel free to use any veggies you like.

 However, we must admit that the addition of leeks really makes this Stove Top Parmesan Leek Frittata extra naturally sweet and savory and give the dish the very cool design.
 If you want to go low carb exchange asparagus for the peas or maybe add in mushrooms.

 How to Prepare Leeks?